Complaints and Feedback

 - encourage and capture feedback to support a culture of continuous improvement in the workplace; and

 - investigate and respond to complaints in an impartial and fair manner.

 The following information is to assist court and tribunal users and members of the community to provide feedback or make a complaint about the staff, services or facilities of the ACTLCT.

 Complaints regarding the staff, services or facilities of the ACTLCT will be dealt with in accordance with our Complaints and Feedback Policy.

 Complaints against judicial officers and legal practitioners

-You may make complaint or provide feedback directly to a staff member at the Supreme Court Registry for matters concerning the Supreme Court, the Magistrates Court Registry for the remaining courts and the ACAT registry for ACAT.
-If that staff member is unable to deal with your complaint they will refer you to an appropriate staff member or manager.
+You may make complaint or provide feedback directly at an Enquiry Counter.
+If the staff member is unable to deal with your complaint they will refer you to an appropriate staff member or manager.
 You may also lodge your complaint by telephoning (02) 6207 1054.
-If your complaint is complex you may be asked to put your complaint in writing.
+If your complaint is complex, you may be asked to put your complaint in writing.
 A form is available as a guide from the enquiry counter and is attached to the Complaints and Feedback Factsheet.
 Written complaints or feedback can be emailed to firstname.lastname@example.org or sent to: